Overweight and obesity is a major cause of cancer

 Weight gain happens when you take in more energy than you use up.
 Losing weight is a gradual process which takes time.
 There are no quick fixes.

 Being a healthy weight is about getting the balance right between what you eat and how active you are.
 To lose weight permanently, you will need to change the way you think about food and physical activity for good.
 Be realistic.
 For most people who are overweight, losing one or two pounds a week is excellent progress.
 Some weeks will be more difficult than others, the key is to keep going.

 Eating for health and being active go hand-in-hand if you want to take control of your weight and reduce your risk of cancer.
-The Irish Cancer Society also has developed this page detailing 10 healthy weight habits to help you lose weight and keep your weight in check.
+The Irish Cancer Society also has developed the Fit For Work and Life programme to help you lose weight and keep your weight in check.